LONG ARTICLE! 35 – 45 minute read:

 Usually, cutting three or four rail bands with the power planer is enough.
 Then you can move on to blending them with a Surform and/or soft sandpaper.
 Use the latter to extend the bands into the nose and tail.
 This is also when you should shape the tailblock according to your pattern of choice.

-Slide a hand block plane along the stringer, from the tip of the nose all the way to the tail, so the deck is levelled and clean.
+Slide a hand-block plane along the stringer, from the tip of the nose all the way to the tail, so the deck is leveled and clean.

 Blending All Elements of Your Surfboard Together